Bill Maher: ‘Defund The Police’ Messaging Is ‘F*cking Stupid,’ Helps Donald Trump

-During the latest edition of his HBO show, Real Time, comedian Bill Maher described the calls to defund the police as “f*cking stupid,” The Hill reported.
+On the latest episode of his HBO show, Real Time, comedian Bill Maher described the calls to defund the police as “f*cking stupid,” The Hill reported.

 Since George Floyd’s death, protesters and activists across the nation have called for city and state leaders to defund police departments and divert taxpayer money to social programs.
 Floyd died in the custody of the Minneapolis Police Department, after an officer pinned him to the ground and knelt on his neck.

 According to Maher, the calls to defund police departments are counterproductive.

-“They’re calling it ‘Defund the Police,’ which sounds bad!,” the comedian said.
+“They’re calling it ‘defund the police,’ which sounds bad!” the comedian said.

 “They must have meetings to be this f*cking stupid about politics.
-‘Hey, guys, we’re making some headway here, um, how can we turn this into something that makes people have to vote for Trump?'”
+‘Hey, guys, we’re making some headway here.
+Um, how can we turn this into something that makes people have to vote for Trump?'”
 Maher continued.

 The comedian said that “defunding” was a “terrible way to put it,” arguing that most Americans do not support such measures.